Hypergraph Two-Coloring in the Streaming Model: Deterministic streaming algorithms

 To show lower bounds for hypergraph two-coloring, we define the class of communication problems $\Hgame(\V, \q , k)$ \footnote{Since all hypergraphs we consider are $\n$-uniform, we will not explicitly state $\n$ as a parameter}.

-\begin{definition}[Problem class $\Hgame(\V, \q, k)$] For $k>=2$, an instance $I \in \Hgame(\V, \q, k)$ has $k$ players $P_{1},\ldots,P_{k}$.
+\begin{definition}[Problem class $\Hgame(\V, \q, k)$] For $k\geq 2$, an instance $I \in \Hgame(\V, \q, k)$ has $k$ players $P_{1},\ldots,P_{k}$.
 Each player $P_{i}$ has a subset $E_{i}\subseteq E$ of some hypergraph $H=(V,E = E_1\cup E_2\cup \cdots \cup E_k)$, with $|V| = \V$ and $|E_i|\leq q$.
 The communication is done in sequential order: starting with $P_{1}$, $P_{i}$ sends a message to $P_{i+1}$ for $i\in \{1,\ldots, k-1\}$.
 This sequence of communication constitutes a round.
 In a multiple-round protocol, $P_{k}$ may start a new round by sending back a message to $P_1$, who would continue communication in the above order.
 In a valid $r$-round protocol $\Pi$, some $P_i$ in the course of the $r$-th round will output a coloring $\chi$ that is valid for $H$.
 Denote by $\Pi(I, P_i, l)$ the communication sent by $P_i$ in round $l$ on instance $I$.
 We define the $r$-round communication complexity of $\Hgame(\V, \q, k)$ as follows:

+We will always assume that $k\cdot\q \leq \m(\n)$ for this problem class, for technical reasons.
+This ensures that the hypergraph $H$ is always two-colorable. \end{definition}

-\end{definition} \begin{remark} \rm In this definition, we consider the maximum communication by any single player instead of total communication because this quantity is related more closely to the space requirement of streaming protcols (see Proposition~\ref{prop:streamingtocommunication} below).
+\begin{remark} \rm In this definition, we consider the maximum communication by any single player instead of total communication because this quantity is related more closely to the space requirement of streaming protcols (see Proposition~\ref{prop:streamingtocommunication} below).
 If the maximum communication by any player is $s$ bits, then the total communication is bounded above by $kr\cdot s$ bits for an $r$ round protocol.
 Besides, for the values of $k$ and $r$ that we consider, this $O(kr)$ blowup is immaterial. \end{remark}

+\begin{remark} Our lower-bound proofs requires that the total number of hyperedges is at most $\m(\n)$, as our arguments assume that the hypergraphs are always two-colorable.
+Note that this is known to be exponential in $n$, so our lower bound is always non-trivial. \end{remark}

 Note that when $k=2$ and $r=1$, we get the two-player one-round model (where we traditionally call $P_1$ as Alice and $P_2$ as Bob): Alice sends a message $m$ to Bob depending on her input and Bob outputs a coloring looking at $m$ and his input.
-Our lower bound for hypergraph coloring in the streaming model will rely on the following well-known connection between streaming and communication complexity introduced in \cite{AMS}.
+Our lower bound for hypergraph coloring in the streaming model will rely on the following connection between streaming and communication complexity, which follows from the well-known observation introduced in \cite{AMS}.

 \begin{proposition}[\cite{AMS}] For any $k \in \Z, ~k \geq 2$, we have: